-All parents have their own approach to child rearing, but psychologists have also identified distinctive parenting styles that can have an impact on child development.
+All parents have their own approach to child-rearing, but psychologists have also identified distinctive parenting styles that can impact child development.
 Today, psychologists suggest that there are four major parenting styles:

 - Authoritarian parenting